bloxstreet/support/guides/admin-guide.md

 When executing commands, you must take care to ensure you are doing it correctly.

 * TSA allows you to run a command by typing "/e" in front of a command.
-  * To run a command privately with the "/e" method, you need to first open up chat to run a command like you usually would.
+  * To run a command privately with the "/e" method, you need to first open up the chat to run a command like you usually would.
 Before running the command, however, you need to type "/e."
     * EX:  **_/e :m Hello!_**
   * This will make the command private, and this hidden from the chat.
 * You may also use the console to carry out a command.